10 Commandments

 2. You shall have no other gods before Me.
 You shall not make for yourself an idol, or any likeness of what is in heaven above or on the earth beneath, or in the water under the earth.
 You shall not worship them nor serve them; for I, the Lord your God, am a jealous God, inflicting the punishment of the fathers on the children, on the third and the fourth generations of those who hate Me, but showing favor to thousands, to those who love Me and keep My commandments.

-The Church split this one commandment into two, however when you read it in it’s entirety, it doesn’t make sense as two separate commands.
+The Church split this one commandment into two; however, when you read it in its entirety, it doesn’t make sense as two separate commands.
 “You shall have no other gods before me”, is the same statement as, “Do not worship idols”, and, “I am a jealous God.”

 I think the very end of this commandment is completely overlooked.
 He says He will show favor “to those who love Me and keep My commandments.”
 It’s synonymous: loving God and keeping His commandments.
 We are told this when He gives us His commandments, and we’re told this the last time He walked this earth.
 Jesus said, “If you love Me, you will keep My commandments.”
 (John 14:15) Yet the commandments are so often ignored by people who claim to follow Jesus today.
 Jesus said he will tell many that claim to know Him, “depart from me, you who practice lawlessness.”
 What laws do you think Jesus is referring to?